• HOSPITALITY

 Location: Toronto

-There are very few briefs that arrive with the same energy as this one.
-A bespoke cookie startup with a desire for a fresh, considered identity.
-Honestly, it did not take long to say yes.
+There are very few briefs that arrive with this much energy.
+A bespoke cookie startup wanting a fresh, considered identity.
+It didn't take long to say yes.

 Somewhere between the brief and the first brand session, this became a small childhood dream realised.
-Cookies deserve to be celebrated, and giving this startup the identity to do exactly that was a genuine pleasure from start to finish.
+Cookies deserve to be celebrated.
+Giving this startup the identity to do exactly that was the kind of project you don't forget.

 Millpond Gardens